-This article explores the truth behind the song, the rumors surrounding it, and what creator Tatsuki Fujimoto revealed about its real meaning.
+This article breaks down the origin of the song, the rumors around it, and what creator Tatsuki Fujimoto officially revealed about its true meaning.

 Surprisingly, no.

-After extensive research by fans, it seems that the song Reze sings does not actually exist in Russia.
+After a lot of research by fans, it seems that the song Reze sings does not actually exist in Russia.

-There’s no record of a traditional or modern Russian song matching its melody or lyrics.
+There is no record of a traditional or modern Russian song with the same melody or lyrics.

-Instead, the song appears to be an original creation made specifically for Chainsaw Man.
+Instead, the song appears to be an original piece created specifically for Chainsaw Man and for Reze’s character.

-For a while, Japanese fans believed that the song might have been inspired by Betty Neels’ 1994 romance novel Dearest Mary Jane.
+For a while, some Japanese fans believed the song might have been inspired by Betty Neels’ 1994 romance novel Dearest Mary Jane.

-In the novel, Mary Jane loses her parents at a young age and grows up with her beautiful sister Felicity.
+- Mary Jane loses her parents at a young age and grows up with her beautiful sister, Felicity.

-Felicity becomes a glamorous model, while Mary Jane leads a quiet life running a small café.
+- Felicity becomes a glamorous model, while Mary Jane quietly runs a small café.

-Because of the book’s gentle tone and its themes of quiet love and heartbreak, some fans speculated that it could be the “source” of Reze’s song.
+Because of the book’s gentle tone and themes of quiet love, loneliness, and heartbreak, fans speculated that it could be the “source” of Reze’s song and the character “Jane.”

 The Truth from Tatsuki Fujimoto

-According to the official guidebook distributed in Japanese theaters with the release of the Chainsaw Man: Reze Arc movie,
+According to the official guidebook that was distributed in Japanese theaters with the release of Chainsaw Man: The Movie – Reze Arc, Fujimoto explained the meaning of the song this way:

 “It’s just a song about an ordinary date.